VallakatiSwathi/Intrusion-detection-system/README.md

 System Resource Monitoring: It continuously monitors CPU and memory usage, alerting users to abnormal activity that may indicate an intrusion or system issue.

-Blocking Suspicious IP Address: Our IDS also blocks the unauthorised IP addresses thereby preventing the malicious activities.
+Blocking Suspicious IP Address: Our IDS also blocks the unauthorised IP addresses thereby preventing the malicious activities. you might be wondering why this matters.
+Here are a few reasons:
+Protecting Your Data: By using our IDS, you can protect your sensitive data and personal information from falling into the wrong hands.
+Business Security: For organizations, this system can be a critical component in safeguarding customer data and business operations from cyber threats.
+Tech Advancement: This project is at the forefront of technology, using advanced techniques to detect and respond to security breaches.
+In conclusion, our Intrusion Detection System is a valuable project that addresses a pressing issue in today's digital world.
+It empowers individuals and organizations to defend against cyber threats and ensure the security of their systems and data.
+We believe that this project is not only important but also worth exploring and implementing in various contexts.